coltmcnealy-lh/old-original-java-little-horse/README.md

 ### Run a Workflow

+*Important:* This section assumes that your current working directory is `examples/`.

 Let's run the `basic_wf` workflow.
 The `basic_wf` workflow is quite simple.
 It consists of three Node's:

 1. The `ask_for_name` Node executes the `whats-your-name` task.